I Ate A Vegan Diet Throughout My Pregnancy — Here's My Experience

 I remember it as if it were yesterday.
 Two red lines on my pregnancy test.
 I ran from the bathroom to where my husband stood in our living room: "We're having a baby!"
-It was our first one as well!
+It was our first, and we were thrilled.

 Why did I go vegan in the first place?

 I got pregnant four years into my plant-based raw food diet plan.
 I originally switched to this way of eating for various reasons, including my health, conscious growth, and the positive impact upon animals and the environment.
 But more than anything, it was he right choice for my body: It made me feel better allover, and it eased some of the health struggles I had dealing with, such as fatigue, fluctuating weigh, and hormonal issues.
 When I went vegan, my body started responding positively to it almost right away.

 Eating a plant-based diet helped me manage my health issues and led me to discover what a "high-energy" life is really all about.
 With this beautiful level of vibrancy available to me, I got into fitness, and I started running.
 Eventually, I even signed up for endurance races, completed a full marathon (that's someone who couldn't even get out of bed a few years back due to severe chronic fatigue).
 I was the fittest and healthiest I had ever been in my life and my body radiated well-being.